mrhm-dev/full-stack-army/resources/lecture-102/README.md

 - Use DELETE to remove a resource from the server.
 - Use caution, as this operation permanently deletes the resource.
-- Respond with a 200 (OK) ro 204 (No Content) status code to indicate a successful deletion.
+- Respond with a 200 (OK) or 204 (No Content) status code to indicate a successful deletion.
 - Consider implementing additional authorization or access control mechanisms to ensure only authorized clients can delete resources.
 - Use appropriate error handling to handle cases where the resource to be deleted does not exist.